zlatko-ms/hellonode/README.md

 ## Docker

-The docker image is available on the docker hub as azlatko/hellonode:**version**
+The docker image is available on the [Docker hub](https://hub.docker.com/repository/docker/zlatkoa/hellonode )